Turnus: Historical tradition

-While there is a limited amount of information in historical sources about Turnus, some key details about Turnus and the Rutuli differ significantly from the account in the Aeneid.
-The only source predating the Aeneid is Marcus Portius Cato's Origines.
+While there is limited information in historical sources about Turnus, some key details about Turnus and the Rutuli differ significantly from the account in the Aeneid.
+The only source predating the Aeneid is Marcus Porcius Cato's Origines.
 Turnus is also mentioned by Livy in his Ab Urbe Condita and by Dionysius of Halicarnassus in his Ρωμαϊκή Αρχαιολογία (Rômaïkê Archaiologia, "Roman Antiquities"), both of which come later than the Aeneid.
 Turnus is mentioned in the Pseudo-Jasher, along with Angeas of Africa.

 In all of these historical sources, Turnus' heritage is unclear.
 Dionysius calls him Tyrrhenus, which means "Etruscan", while other sources suggest a Greek ancestry.
 In all of these sources, Turnus and his Rutulians are settled in Italy prior to the arrival of the Trojans and are involved in the clash between the Latins and the Trojans, but there is a great deal of discrepancy in details.
 It appears that Virgil drew on a variety of historical sources for the background of Turnus in the Aeneid.